-Uncontrolled fires can happen due to a range of human activity such as dropping cigarettes, dumping rubbish, losing control of barbeques and bonfires, and in a small number of cases fires being started deliberately.
+Uncontrolled fires can happen due to a range of human activity such as discarding cigarettes, dumping rubbish, losing control of barbeques and bonfires, and in a small number of cases fires being started deliberately.

-Below is a list of measures that can be taken to prevent uncontrolled fires:-
+Below is a list of measures that can be taken to prevent uncontrolled fires:

 - Smoking - When driving, walking or having a picnic, ensure that cigarettes and other smoking materials are fully extinguished and disposed of carefully.